guraltsev/guraltsev.github.io/content/research/_index.md

 Duality in Outer Lebesgue theory has been studied abstractly by Marco Fraccaroli [🔗](https://arxiv.org/abs/2104.09472) [🔗](https://arxiv.org/abs/2001.05903).
 Interesting endpoint results have been obtained by Di Plinio and Fragos in ["The weak-type Carleson theorem via wave packet estimates"](https://arxiv.org/abs/2204.08051).

-I am currently interested in Outer Lebesgue spaces in the context of higher order (polynomial frequency) phenomenon.
+I am currently interested in Outer Lebesgue spaces in the context of higher order (polynomial frequency) phenomena.

 # Banach space-valued harmonic analysis